sterry24/Udacity-DevOps-IaC-Project/README.md

   ## Delete
   ./aws-cf-stack.sh delete MyCFStack
   ```
+**NOTE:** When creating the IAM roles, must include the --capabilities CAPABILITY_NAMED_IAM flags when running the script.

 ## CloudFormation inputs:
 - network.yml : Code to build the appropriate network resources
 - network_params.json: Parameters for networking